 The Doctor: You're right.
-I look daft with one shoe. (pulls other shoe off) Barefoot on the moon!
+I look daft with one shoe. [bins his other shoe] Barefoot on the Moon!

-- CPR (Clean, Pretty, Reliable): Apparently CPR will fix clinical death brought on by blood loss in non-humans.
-Considering how little we know abound Time Lord biology, this could be true.
+- CPR: Clean, Pretty, Reliable: Apparently CPR will fix clinical death brought on by blood loss in non-humans.
+Considering how little we know about Time Lord biology, this could be true.

-- Dies Wide Shut: Dr. Stoker, after the Plasmavore drains his blood.
+- Dies Wide Open: Dr. Stoker, after the Plasmavore drains his blood.
 Martha closes his eyes for him.

 - Disproportionate Retribution: